brson/treasuretree/solana-hackathon.md

 and verify that I am allowed to store at least that many bytes.

-## Building an instruction
+## Building a Solana instruction

-Today my task is to build an instruction to execute the "plant" verb.
+Today my task is to build an instruction to execute the "plant" verb from the client.
 Something I think I am going to like about Solana is that the on-chain program just recieves a blob of bytes, called an "instruction",